Low-Cost Doppler-to-APRS Interface

 The photo shows some automatic bearings on a southern California map using a DOS version of APRS.
 The Macintosh and Windows versions of APRS support maps that are much more detailed than this.

-The Swain interface was designed to work with most doppler sets in the ham marketplace.
-Use it with:
+The Swain interface was designed to work with most doppler sets that were available in the ham marketplace at the time.
+It works with:

 Because of other demands on his time, Robert has placed his interface project into the public domain.
 It is posted here for the benefit of home builders who wish to duplicate and experiment with it.
 Complete assemblies or kits are no longer available.